 Did you know dogs can have sprains, just like us?
-In fact, it can happen to any of our canine companions, whether or not they’re young, old, in shape or overweight, etc. Our pups are busy with us all day long, playing, walking, and running.
+In fact, it can happen to any of our canine companions, whether they’re young, old, in shape or overweight.
+Our pups are busy with us all day long, playing, walking, and running.
 So, it’s no wonder they occasionally suffer from a painful sprain.
 In this article, we’ll take a look at what a sprain is, the symptoms associated with this injury and how a sprain should be treated.
 Let’s get started!

 How Dogs Walk

 Have you ever noticed how your fur baby walks?
 If you pay attention, you’ll see he’s actually walking on his toes!
-His ankles are “in the air” and his knees are forward.
-If you’ve ever worn a pair of high heels then you’ll have some idea of how that feels.
-However, for dogs, this is the normal way to walk and run.
-Your canine companion is used to this and it usually doesn’t bother him at all.
+His ankles are further up his leg than ours are and his knees are bent slightly forward.

-However, walking, running and jumping do put a lot of weight and stress on your dog’s muscles and joints.
+Walking, running and jumping put a lot of weight and stress on your dog’s muscles and joints.
 There are times when your fur baby may overdo it when chasing the cat next door, or that squirrel in the backyard.
 This can lead to sprains and strains of your dog’s front and back legs.
-Common injuries are seen in a dog’s shoulders, elbows, wrists, toes, ankles, and knees.
+Injuries are most commonly seen in a dog’s shoulders, elbows, wrists, toes, ankles, and knees.
 Strains and sprains are very common injuries in dogs.
-But how can you tell a sprain from a strain?
+But what is the difference between a sprain and a strain?

 The Difference Between a Sprain and a Strain

-Strain injuries deal with damage to the tendons.
+A strain affects the muscles or tendons.
 Tendons connect muscles to the bones.
-A strain may be caused by overextension of the limbs, and are commonly caused when a dog falls, jumps, or slips.
-Strains happen most often in dogs’ thighs and hips.
+A strain may be caused by overextension of the limbs, and commonly occurs when a dog falls, jumps, or slips.

-Sprains, on the other hand, damage the ligaments that connect to bones, which can cause damage to the joints.
-The most common sites for sprains are a dog’s wrists and knees.
-A sprain can happen to any dog, such as if they jump off the couch, step in a hole, etc. A torn cranial cruciate ligament (CCL) is one of the most serious type of sprains.
-The CCL links the bones of a dog’s knees.
+Sprains, on the other hand, affect the ligaments that connect two bones, which can cause damage to the joints.
+The most common sites for sprains are a dog’s limbs.
+A sprain can happen to any dog, for example, if they jump off the couch, step in a hole, etc. A torn cranial cruciate ligament (CCL) is one of the most serious types of sprains.
+The CCL connects the bones of a dog’s knees.
 The ligament can tear or rip, which causes severe pain.
-Sprains can also be caused if a dog is hit by a car, attacked, etc. The joint ligaments can be stretched, ruptured and twisted, which leads to a sprain.
+Any injury could cause a joint’s ligaments to be stretched, ruptured or twisted, which leads to a sprain.

 OK—you probably have an idea of what this may feel like for your fur baby, especially if you’ve suffered a sprain at some point.
-We’ll now leave the painful descriptions and move on to symptoms.
-Well, that will involve some words associated with pain, but we’ll try to keep it as comfortable as possible!
+Let’s take a closer look at some of the symptoms of a sprain and compare them to that of a broken leg.

 Review symptoms, medications & behavior to keep your pets healthy with a Vet Online in just minutes.